 Course Description: The AVID course is an elective class for students who are college-bound.
-The AVID curriculum focuses on writing, inquiry, collaboration and reading (WICR) through the AVID High School curriculum in both teacher and tutor-led activities.
+The AVID curriculum focuses on writing, inquiry, collaboration, organization, and reading (WICOR) through the AVID High School curriculum in both teacher and tutor-led activities.
 While concurrently enrolled in a college-prep course of study, students learn strategies to enhance success.
 Note-taking, outlining, writing, speaking, reading, test-taking strategies, and self-awareness are stressed.
 In addition, the course includes college motivational activities and intensive preparation for ACT, SAT I and SAT II.

 AVID Junior / Senior Seminar (11,12)

 One Year Prerequisite: AVID 9 or 10